Router One

 Self-hosting LiteLLM means provisioning, scaling, patching, and monitoring a proxy.
 Router One is managed, so you skip the ops and start with an API key.

-Local payment built in
+Billing built in

 View the China latency benchmark ->